python-cmd2/cmd2/docs/features/help.rst

   Other
   =====
-  alias   edit  history  py    run_pyscript  set    shortcuts config  help  macro    quit  run_script    shell  version
+  alias   edit  history  run_pyscript  set    shortcuts config  help  quit     run_script    shell  version

 There are 2 methods of specifying command categories, using the ``@with_category`` decorator or with the ``categorize()`` function.
 Once a